-Pubcos around the country are to receive training on how to spot the warning signs of mental health issues amongst their workforce, and how to deal with problems, under a ground-breaking new initiative being launched by the Licensed Trade Charity.
+Pubcos around the country are to receive training on how to spot the warning signs of mental health issues amongst their workforce, and how to deal with problems, under a ground-breaking new initiative being launched by our charity.

 This will begin the drive to help pubcos, bars and breweries increase the level of support they can offer staff with mental health issues.
 Training sessions will be held around the country in 2019 to ensure industry-wide coverage and increased knowledge of a vital topic.
 The one-day training sessions will enable managers to develop a greater knowledge of the most common mental health issues in the workplace, how to best support someone with mental health problems and give managers the confidence to deal with difficult situations that may arise.